kohirens/version-release/docs/setup-ssh-keys.md

 This key will be used to give CircleCI the access it needs to your repository.

-These keys are on a per repository basis, a requirement of GitHub.
+These keys are on a per-repository basis, a requirement of GitHub.
 So you'll have to do this for each repo you want to use these features.

 1. Generate the SSH key by running this in a terminal: